ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 To use the simulated robot, you will need 3 to 4 terminals.

-Note: In each new terminal, navigate to **lerobot_ws** (with cd command) and execute these two commands before doing anything else:
+ In each new terminal, navigate to **lerobot_ws** (with cd command) and execute these two commands before doing anything else:

+    conda deactivate #if necessary
     source /opt/ros/humble/setup.bash
     source install/setup.bash